On This Page:

 Some have no problems with breathing and only minor feeding difficulties.
 These babies can usually go home shortly after birth.

-Others have moderate difficulties which may mean they have to stay in hospital until breathing and feeding patterns can be established.
+Others have moderate difficulties, which may mean they have to stay in hospital until breathing and feeding patterns can be established.
 They may need to use a feeding tube (nasogastric or NG tube) for a while at home.

 A smaller group of babies have major difficulties in both areas, and these can persist for several months and require the assistance of a nasal prong or even a tracheostomy.
+This can be very difficult for parents to cope with, so it’s important they get the right support and remember that these issues will improve as their child gets older.

 All babies born with PRS need to be carefully investigated and monitored to make sure they can continue to take in enough oxygen.
 Parents need help and advice about the right feeding bottles and positions for feeding, which should again be given by experienced professionals.
 This help can come from a Cleft Team, a specialist health visitor, a speech and language therapist, a feeding clinic, or a combination of the above.

-- Don’t forget that any new baby is tiring and a baby with Pierre Robin requires a lot of extra attention.
+- Don’t forget that any new baby is tiring, and a baby with Pierre Robin requires a lot of extra attention.
 It is important to take some time for yourself.
 Try to get a break, look to family members or organisations such as Family Link who offer volunteers who are especially trained to look after children with special needs.
 Ask what, if any, provision that your local council offers such as short break care

-- CLAPA has a number of Parent Contacts who have babies with Pierre Robin Sequence.
+- CLAPA has a number of Parent Supporters who have babies with Pierre Robin Sequence.
 They would be happy to talk to you about whatever you are going through, so please do get in touch with one if you need a listening ear.

 How is it treated?

-The jaw bone continues to grow during childhood, and is usually fully grown by adulthood, so it’s the other elements of Pierre Robin Sequence – namely the breathing difficulties and cleft palate – that need to be managed.
+The jaw bone continues to grow during childhood and is usually fully grown by adulthood, so it’s the other elements of Pierre Robin Sequence – namely the breathing difficulties and cleft palate – that need to be managed.

 It is vital that they get the care and supervision they need early on.
 This care should be provided by professionals who have experience of the condition, and it should be carried out (or at least coordinated from) a specialist hospital, especially during the first few weeks.
 Ideally, this should be an established Cleft Team which includes a specialist paediatrician.
 This arrangement is much better for parents and children because of the expertise within the team, and this way appointments can be arranged as one long visit rather than several visits to individual specialists.